Saltyfunnel/deepcool-digital-linux/README.md

 [Install]
 WantedBy=multi-user.target

-Enable and start service:
+Enable and start the service:

-sudo systemctl daemon-reload
+$ sudo systemctl daemon-reload
-sudo systemctl enable deepcool.service sudo systemctl start deepcool.service
+$ sudo systemctl enable deepcool.service
+$ sudo systemctl start deepcool.service

-Troubleshooting
+## Troubleshooting

-    Ensure nvidia-smi is installed and in your PATH for GPU info.
+- Ensure `nvidia-smi` is installed and in your PATH for GPU info.

-    Make sure kernel module k10temp is loaded for CPU temperature.
+- Make sure kernel module `k10temp` is loaded for CPU temperature.

-    Run the program with sudo to access USB device permissions.
+- Run the program with `sudo` to access USB device permissions.

+---

-.gitignore example for Rust
+## .gitignore example for Rust

 /target
 **/*.rs.bk
 Cargo.lock

+---

+## How to push your local code to GitHub:

+1. Initialize repo if not done:

+$ git init
+$ git remote add origin https://github.com/Saltyfunnel/deepcool-digital-linux.git

+2. Add files and commit:

+$ git add .
+$ git commit -m "Initial commit with DeepCool Digital Linux custom scripts"

+3. Push to GitHub:

+$ git branch -M main
+$ git push -u origin main

+---

+If you want, I can help you with any automation scripts or further instructions.
+Just ask!